Artoriuz/RV32I-SC/README.md

 # RV32I-SC
-This repository contains an extremely simple partial implementation of the RV32I ISA.
-The project is entirely academic, it does not aim to be competitive against complex implementations.
+This repository contains an extremely simple implementation of the RV32I ISA strongly inspired by [David Patterson's and John Hennessy's Computer Organization and Design RISC-V Edition.](https://www.amazon.com/dp/0128122757) The project is entirely academic, it does not aim to be competitive against complex implementations.
 The rationale behind it was basically learning about RISC-V, the ISA, and processor design in general.
 If you want to deploy a RISC-V core, [I strongly recommend using a fully-featured and tested core instead.](https://github.com/riscv/riscv-wiki/wiki/RISC-V-Cores-and-SoCs)

 ## Design Choices
 - Entirely written in VHDL.